Unleash/unleash/CONTRIBUTING.md

 #### Can't connect to the database

 If you can't connect to the docker container, check its status by running `docker ps`.
 This command lists the currently running containers.
 Find the name of the container that you set up.
-If it's there, make sure that its port is mapped to your local machine: It should look this: `0.0.0.0:5432->5432/tcp` with the arrow (`->`) connector.
+If it's there, make sure that its port is mapped to your local machine: It should look like this: `0.0.0.0:5432->5432/tcp` with the arrow (`->`) connector.
 If it just says `5432/tcp`, it is _not_ exposed to your local network.

 To fix this, start a new container and make sure you give it the `-p 5432:5432` option.